Hydrophobefireman/downloader-py/README.md

  Or you could provide your file name by passing it through `-f`

  By default it uses a desktop chrome user agent but you can change it by passing a user agent string through `--ua`

+ download directory can be set by setting `-d`

 ***
 ## Using the Downloader in your python app: